henkpb/micl/components/timepicker/README.md

 To allow users to toggle between the text inputs and the analog dial, add a button to the `micl-dialog__actions` container:

 - Class: `micl-timepicker__inputmode`
-- Data Attribute: `data-alticon="schedule"` (defines the icon to show when toggled).
+- Data Attribute: `data-miclalt="schedule"` (defines the icon to show when toggled).

 ### Integration
 You can trigger the Time picker component from standard input fields or buttons.